LIS501/syllabi/md/Asgt3.md

        save methodological details for the extended abstract.
 Five minute summaries are difficult, so practice your presentation with a classmate or colleague outside class.

-### Submitting Final Deliverables{.postreq}

-Upload the extended abstract and annotated bibliography files to the Moodle drop box associated with this exercise.

-Present your project during one of the last two class meetings.

 ## Resources {.section}